anti-social/elasticmagic-kt/docs/docs/document.md

 ```

 !!!
 Note
-    It is a common mistake to make sub-fields a singleton object.
+    It is a mistake to make sub-fields a singleton object.
 Following example
     will fail at runtime.

 ```kotlin